Coronavirus (COVID-19) - FAQs

-How will you be supporting people with questions and concerns?
+How are you supporting people with questions and concerns?

-We recognise how important it will be for us to keep everyone up to date.
+We recognise how important it is for us to keep everyone up to date.
 We have a dedicated team of customer service advisors who currently work seven days a week.
 They can be contacted by telephone, e-mail or using our social media channels.
 We also have contingency plans in place to ensure there are enough staff to maintain these opening hours as this situation continues to develop.
 However, if there are any changes, we’ll provide updates.
-Updates on services will be available daily on our website and we will also send out e-mail newsletters at more regular intervals.
-You can sign up for e-mails for Metrobus here.
+Updates on services are available on our website and we also send out e-mail newsletters at regular intervals.

 Our Travel Shops at Crawley Bus Station and Redhill Bus Station are open.
 The Travel Shop at Gatwick Airport remains closed until further notice.
 Travel Shop opening hours can be found here.

 The Crawley Bus Station travel shop falls under the government guidance for the mandatory wearing of face coverings in shops, so we ask, that unless you have an exemption, please make sure you wear a face covering when entering the travel shop.

 Under the guidance, there may be some circumstances where staff may not need to wear a mask.
 This will generally be when they are protected by a screen or if they are helping a customer who needs to lip read, or if they have an exemption themselves.
 All staff have access to face coverings if they need one however.